 Top tips for good mental health

-In 2012, a ground-breaking study1 explored the levels of stress faced by expatriates.
-It found that expats were three times as likely to express or endorse feelings of being trapped or depressed.
-On a broader level, 50% of expats surveyed were found to be at a high risk of internalising problems, such as anxiety and depression.
+Recently a ground-breaking study1 explored the levels of stress faced by expats.
+It found that expats were three times as likely to express or endorse feelings of being trapped, isolated or depressed.
+On a broader level, 50% of expats the study surveyed were found to be at a high risk of internalising common mental health issues such as anxiety and depression.

 “The tricky thing for expats is differentiating between the very normal process of cultural adjustment – which takes time and some patience, but which often resolves itself – versus difficulties adjusting that don’t seem to be getting better over time, or where suffering is taking a toll in other areas of life and so requires attention.”